arzeyak/GBR-Coral-Skeletal-Records-Database/README.md

-# GBR-Coral-Archive
+# Great Barrier Reef Coral Skeleton Records Database (GBRCD)
-An archive for coral from drilling in the GBR
+An archive for coral skeleton records from the Great Barrier Reef (GBR)